IndomieGorengSatu/Mie/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Where did Captain Hook get his hook?
+From a second hand store.